Have you heard of a hook?

 Provide details about product lines, and how you plan to expand market share

-Certainly individuals who have a direct impact on a company’s market share — business development professionals, account executives, marketers, inside/outside sales teams, and customer service representatives — will probably find this suggestion the most fruitful.
+Individuals who have a direct impact on a company’s market share — business development professionals, account executives, marketers, inside/outside sales teams, and customer service representatives — will probably find this suggestion the most fruitful.

-Don’t feel you’re restricted exclusively to market share, of course you can cultivate and culminate specifics about product lines, present markets and territories, and take that information and determine how to favorably impact the company’s bottom line.
+Don’t feel you’re restricted exclusively to market share, of course, you can cultivate and culminate specifics about product lines, present markets, and territories, and take that information and determine how to favorably impact the company’s bottom line.

 Remember, it’s about demonstrating to the hiring company that you have a vested interest in their financial success.